 Canadian Work Permits

 If you still need to qualify for permanent residency or want to gain Canadian work experience before applying for permanent residency, you can apply for a Canadian work permit.
 A work permit allows you to work for a Canadian employer for a specific period, usually up to two years.
-Several work permits are available, including open work permits, employer-specific work permits, and international mobility programs.
+Several work permits are available, including open work permits and employer-specific work permits.

 One of the great things about a Canadian work permit is that working in Canada can cause you to become eligible for permanent residency programs like the Canadian Experience Class (CEC).

 The CEC is a pathway to permanent residency for skilled workers with at least one year of Canadian work experience in a skilled occupation.
 You may be eligible for this program if you live and work in Canada on a work permit.
 To qualify, you must meet the minimum language and education requirements and have gained work experience in Canada.

 If you’re unsure which of these programs suits you, don’t worry.
 Our team of Regulated Canadian Immigration Consultants (RCICs) can thoroughly evaluate your eligibility and find the perfect program to give you the best possible chance of immigrating to Canada.